Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Reducible configurations

 \begin{lemma} The three configurations denoted by TRIANGLE$_0$, which are depicted in Figure~\ref{triangle0}, and the configuration denoted by TRIANGLE$_1$, which is depicted in Figure~\ref{triangle1}, and the two configurations denoted by TRIANGLE$_2$, which are depicted in Figure~\ref{triangle2}, are reducible. \end{lemma}

 \begin{proof} Assume that a minimal counterexample $G$ contains one of the configurations in Figures~\ref{triangle0},~\ref{triangle1} or~\ref{triangle2} and let $\ell=|C|$.
 Note that $\ell\ge 5$ (otherwise, $G$ would contain the reducible configuration TFEDGE).
 First contract the edge $cf$.
-If the resulting graph were not $3$-connected, then there would exist a vertex $x$ such that $c$, $f$ and $x$ form a vertex cut, which implies that $f$ and $x$ form a vertex cut of size two in $G$, which is impossible.
+If the resulting graph were not $3$-connected, then there would exist a vertex $x$ such that $c$, $f$ and $x$ form a vertex cut.
+Since $c$ is a $3$-vertex, the vertices $f$ and $x$ would form a vertex cut of size two in $G$, which is impossible.
 Hence, the resulting graph is $3$-connected and the minimality of $G$ implies that the resulting graph has a cyclic coloring with $\Delta^\star+2$ colors.
 This yields a coloring of $G$ of all vertices except for $c$.
 If $A_c\cap C_{cf}$ is non-empty, then $c$ is cyclically adjacent to vertices of at most $\Delta^\star+1$ colors and we can complete the coloring.
 Hence, assume that $A_c\cap C_{cf}=\emptyset$.
 Without loss of generality, we can assume that $a$ was colored with $1$, $b$ with $2$, $e$ with $3$, $f$ with $\ell$ and $d$ with $\Delta^\star+2$.
 We can also assume that $C_{bcef}$ contains the colors from $4$ to $\ell-1$ and $A_{acdf}$ contains the colors from $\ell+1$ to $\Delta^\star+1$.